MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 * Generic, prebuilt domains for a number of verticals: Telecommunications, Financial Services, Airlines and Insurance.
 * A cross-vertical, prebuilt domain that is appropriate for all verticals.
 This domain includes intents for things like customer account management, customer order management, e-commerce, billing and payment.

 Once you [add a prebuilt domain](intent-builder-domains.html#add-a-prebuilt-domain), you can customize the domain as you see fit.
-If you later decide that you don't want to use your customizations, and instead you want to [refresh the prebuilt domain](intent-builder-domains.html#refresh-a-prebuilt-domain) to reflect what is offered by LivePerson, you can also do this.
+If you later decide that you don't want to use your customizations, and instead you want to [overwrite the prebuilt domain](intent-builder-domains.html#overwrite-a-prebuilt-domain) to reflect what is offered by LivePerson, you can also do this.

 {: .important}
 Domains added from prebuilt domains use the [LP NLU v2 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine).